In the months before her diagnosis, Mary Browder's life was a blur — horseback riding, canoeing, rock climbing, playing golf and sailing.

 Her pediatrician referred her to St. Jude Children's Research Hospital in Memphis, Tennessee.

-Families, like Mary Browder's, never receive a bill from St. Jude for anything.
+Families, like Mary Browder's, never receive a bill from St. Jude for treatment, travel, housing or food.

 At St. Jude, Mary Browder's treatment included several rounds of chemotherapy.

 While receiving lifesaving treatment, she also participated in a clinical study intended to decrease the side effects of chemotherapy.

 Her parents credit St. Jude for saving her life while maintaining her quality of life.

 We knew that St. Jude would take care of our daughter, and this was an opportunity to make that healing that much better.